top of page

 So the French has a bit of a reputation that they are rude, but here's the thing, they aren't rude unless you are.
 So for example, if you want to ask for something always try by greeting them in French to show some effort and then you can speak in English if you want, but show effort in speaking their language and they will be helpful.

-6. Smoking is Allowed
+6. Smoking Is Allowed

 Unlike most countries around the world, smoking is still fashionable in France in public areas.
 So do not be surprised when you see people smoking in public places such as cafes, restaurants, or even when walking or waiting in a queue.